 In Great Barrington Nursing and Rehabilitation, 0.01 Hospitalizations per 1,000 resident days

-This metric tracks the number of times residents are hospitalized per thousand days of patient care.
-Minimizing hospitalizations is critical to the physical well-being of nursing home residents.
+This datapoint is a measure of the number of times residents are hospitalized per thousand days of patient care.
+Avoiding hospitalizations is key to preserving the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations